hashmapinc/Tempus/docs/api/mqtt.rst

 ===========

 MQTT is a lightweight publish-subscribe messaging protocol which probably makes it the most suitable for various IoT devices.
 You can find more information about MQTT here.
-ThingsBoard server nodes act as an MQTT Broker that supports QoS levels 0 (at most once) and 1 (at least once) and a set of predefined topics.
+Tempus Cloud server nodes act as an MQTT Broker that supports QoS levels 0 (at most once) and 1 (at least once) and a set of predefined topics.

 Client libraries setup
 ======================